LJimenezGracia/MasterUPF_DBW_Project/README.md

 ### Installing

-You can download all the project information from any of the authors GitHub accounts to your computer.
+You can download all the project information from any of the authors GitHub accounts to your computer, for instance:

 ```
 $ git clone https://github.com/LJimenezGracia/MasterUPF_DBW_Project